shihabhq/shihabhq/README.md

 ## About Me

-#### <div>I'm a Web and Mobile application developer specializing in the frontend with a solid understanding in backend.
+#### <div>I'm a Full Stack application developer specializing in the frontend with a solid understanding in backend.
 I have experience in working with large scale projects.
 I contributed to Not just business projects but also government projects as well.
 I am constantly learning and My goal is to contribute to impactful projects that create value and solve complex problems. </div>

 - I love to learn new things and collaborate with other developers